rrallapalli/portfolio/README.md

 I enjoy operating across data foundations, analytics, and product strategy, balancing deep problem-solving with cross-functional execution.

+You can read more about me at [Who is Rakesh](https://whoisrakesh.notion.site/Hey-there-I-m-Rakesh-c3566f97164848b7acdaf03f7df4dbee)

 ---

 ## 🔍 What You'll Find Here